This is a short account of Leif's detour to the Hebrides as found in the Sagas.

 Before Leif left for Norway, Thorgunna told him she was going to have his baby and she foresaw that it would be a boy.
 She had her child and named him Thorgils.
 Later he traveled to Greenland and Leif accepted him as his son.
 This is the only child known to be Leif's.

 What has never been explained is how Leif ever got out of the Hebrides alive.
-The King's daughter is watched and protected like no other person in the kingdom.
+The King's daughter was watched and protected like no other person in the kingdom.
 Her destiny is almost always to marry other royalty.
-It's very unlikely any stranger would ever be allowed to be alone with a princes.
+It seems very unlikely any stranger would ever be allowed to be alone with a princes.
 If you look at a King's daughter sideways you could get chopped into small pieces very fast, often.

 So what happened and was it true?

 Yes, it was true and much more happened than was written.
-This was made into a bedtime story and then later it was written down so a few things have been removed.
-However here is what I remember.
+This saga was made into a bedtime story and then later it was written down so a few things have been changed and/or removed.
+Here is what I remember happened.

-I was sailing to Norway and by the time we got to Iceland it looked like a storm was coming in.
-That is why the men wanted to go ashore.
+I was sailing from I think Greenland to Norway and by the time we got to Iceland it looked like a storm was coming in.
+That is why in the saga the men wanted to go ashore.

 So I decided that going on and using the moon was a lot safer than stopping.